Some bills from senator's education reform package sent to Oklahoma House

-OKLAHOMA CITY — The Oklahoma Senate on Tuesday sent the House a handful of education bills.
+OKLAHOMA CITY — With Oklahoma facing a teacher shortage, the state Senate on Tuesday sent the House a handful of education bills that largely are intended to bolster schools' ability to attract new teachers and retain existing ones.

-Senate Bill 522 would provide a $500 stipend to all mentor teachers.
+Senate Bill 522 would provide a $500 stipend to all mentor teachers, which state statute defines as experienced certified teachers who have been appointed to provide guidance, support, coaching and assistance to new teachers in the same school district.

-SB 529 would provide scholarships to students who graduate from education colleges and receive a teaching certification.
-Those who pass the program must commit to four years of service in a low-income school or pay the scholarship amount back to the state.
+SB 529 would provide scholarships to Oklahoma university students who intend to graduate with degrees in education and receive teaching certification and then commit to teaching for four years in a low-income school.
+Those who do not complete the program must pay back the scholarship amount.

 SB 525 would require a district that asked a certified teacher to get an additional certification to pay for the cost of the exam.